Resources, videos and activities to boost your child’s communication and language at home.

 This page from Speech and Language UK offers families clear information about speech sounds — how children learn them, when sounds typically develop and simple ways you can help improve your child’s pronunciation at home.

-Does your child often say words that are almost right but not quite there?
+When your child says words that are almost right but not quite there

 This video from the BBC explains ‘recasting’, a way to subtly correct words with your child to show the correct way to say them.